WRITING STYLE: 3.5/5

 ENTERTAINMENT QUOTIENT: 4/5

-In 1986, when his dad Vijay was still studying at IIM, he along with a Russian student invented a machine which could scientifically and 100% accurately predict the stock market movements and thus can churn out money incessantly.
+In 1986, when his dad Vijay was still studying at IIM, he along with a Russian student invented a machine which could scientifically and accurately predict the stock market movements and thus churn out money incessantly.

 So how will Sahil destroy the two of them?
 Will he be able to face the two financial giants all by himself?
 Or will he too land up in jail like his father or worse in heaven like his brother?
 How will he plan the downfall of the two of his biggest enemies?

 Googled By God is just unstoppable.
 The reader is amused, alarmed, confused, excited, thrilled, angered and what not for that is the kind of emotions that the author manages to invoke in the reader throughout the course of the book.

-The simplicity helps easy comprehension and makes the book a breezy read while the complexity is not too much so as to confuse the readers with number of subplots, characters etc.
+The simplicity helps easy comprehension and makes the book a breezy read while the complexity is not too much so as to confuse the readers with a number of subplots, characters etc.

 The only qualms I have with the book is with the characters.
 There was hardly any depth to the characters and most of them appeared too shallow for my taste.
 Only the character of Akram had a depth about him.

 However, I do understand that with only 168 pages in hand, it must have been a heavy task putting the characters and the plot in place and doing such an awesome job overall.